Winnie-1201/Meet-a-Group/README.md

 ### Request to Attend an Event based on the Event's id

-?
 Request attendance for an event specified by id.
-// NOT SURE

 - Require Authentication: true
 - Require Authorization: Current User must be a member of the group
 - Request

-  - Method: GET
+  - Method: POST
-  - URL:
+  - URL: /api/events/:eventId/attendance
   - Headers:
     - Content-Type: application/json
   - Body: none